 Notes

-*We recommend Puori Whey Protein Powder – Vanilla (use PUORIxRFD for 20% off) or KOS Vanilla Plant-Based Protein Powder (use REALFOOD15 for 15% off).
-Because different protein powders will result in a different consistency of the pancake batter, you may need to add additional milk or flour.
-If the batter is too thin, add an additional tablespoon or two of flour.
-If the batter is too thick add an additional tablespoon of milk.
+*I recommend Puori Whey Protein Powder – Vanilla (use PUORIxRFD for 20% off) or Ora Organic Plant-Based Protein Powder Protein Powder (use REALFOOD10 for 10% off).
+Since different protein powders will result in a different consistency of the pancake batter, the recipe may need to have some extra milk or flour added to it.
+If the batter is too thin, add an additional tablespoon or 2 of flour.
+If the batter is too thick, add an additional tablespoon of milk.

-**We recommend Bob’s Red Mill Gluten Free 1:1 Flour Blend or King Arthur’s Measure for Measure Gluten-free Baking Flour.
+**I recommend Bob’s Red Mill Gluten Free 1:1 Flour Blend or King Arthur’s Measure for Measure Gluten-free Baking Flour.
+May substitute for all-purpose flour if gluten-free dietary needs aren’t a concern.
+Oat flour (or rolled oats ground into a flour consistency) is another good option to use.

 Nutrition Information